Pragmatics: The Basics is an accessible and engaging introduction to the study of verbal and nonverbal communication in context.

 Table of Contents

-Acknowledgments; Conventions; List of figures and tables; Preface; 1.
+List of figures and tables; Acknowledgments; Conventions; Preface; 1.
 Introduction: the very basics; 2.
 Meaning more than we say: Grice’s suggestion; 3.
 Adjusting the maxims: neo-Gricean pragmatics; 4.
 Principles and heuristics: relevance theory; 5.
-Managing interactions: (im)politeness; 6.
+Managing interaction: (im)politeness; 6.
 What words can do: speech acts; 7.
 Beyond words: prosody; 8.
 Beyond words: nonverbal and multimodal communication; 9.
-The future: developing pragmatic theories; Glossary; Bibliography
+The future: developing pragmatic theories; Glossary; References; Bibliography

-Billy Clark is Professor of Linguistics at Northumbria University, UK.
+Billy Clark is Professor of English Language and Linguistics at Northumbria University, UK.

 "This is a clear and engaging introduction to a wide range of pragmatic theories and their applications.
 Clark makes a compelling case for the importance of Pragmatics to our understanding of everyday human communication, but does so without compromising theoretical rigour.
 The book is packed with lively examples and invitations to engage more fully with the subject through further reading and creative exercises.
 It is highly recommended both to beginning students of Pragmatics and to those who want to find out more about the subject."